nischhal-hub/lynx.io-iot/README.md

-# 🚀 Lynx.io - ESP32 GPS Tracker with Neo6M and Supabase Integration
+# 🚀 Lynx.io - ESP32 GPS Tracker with Neo6M

-(currently using supabase gonna make our own server 🤟🤟)

 This project is a GPS tracking system built using an ESP32 and a Neo6M GPS module.
 It reads real-time location and speed data, and sends it to a [Supabase](https://supabase.com/) backend.
 If WiFi is unavailable, the data is locally buffered using SPIFFS and retried upon reconnection.